06/22/2025

 -

 Humans drink water to support sweating, which evaporates from your skin, and cools you down.
 Your dog does not sweat!
-Manually wet them down with a hose or body of water to promote evaporative cooling.
+Manually wet them down with cool water to promote evaporative cooling.
+Do this prior to, and in the midst of, warm weather activity.
 Soak them to the skin, or it won’t help much.

 -